U.S.-born ISIS bride thinks she 'deserves a second chance' - 41NBC News | WMGT-DT

 Ahmed Ali Muthana is now suing the government on behalf of his daughter and grandson, and claiming that his employment in Yemen’s diplomatic service ended months before she was born.

-Muthana’s attorney Charlie Smith told NBC News that the family don’t want to comment, but said that he has no doubt she should still be considered a citizen despite the fact she burned her passport in Syria.
+Muthana’s attorney Charlie Swift told NBC News that the family doesn’t want to comment, but said he has no doubt she should still be considered a citizen despite the fact she burned her passport in Syria.

 “If you’re issued a passport you’re a citizen,” he said.
 “The only way citizenship can be revoked is by clear evidence in a proceeding.”